andrea96/blog/blog/people-united.rst

 The piece is a set of 36 variations on the Chilean song "¡El pueblo unido jamás será vencido!" by Sergio Ortega and Quilapayún.
 It's impossible not to see a certain resemblance with the `Goldberg variations`_ by *J. S. Bach*.
-Indeed, for example, the main theme on which the variations are built is played
+Indeed, for example, the main theme on which the variations are built is played again at the end of the variations, exactly as in the Goldberg variations.
+Moreover the whole composition is full of recursive patterns, e.g. the 36 variations are grouped by groups of six and the latest variations of the first five groups sum up the the first five variations of these five groups.
+At the end, in the last group, the fist five variations sum up the latest variations of the first five groups and the last variation sums up the first five variations in the last group, in this way, the last variation contains all the thirtyfive previous variations.
+A job worthy of Bach or Escher!

 .. _`The people united will never be defeated`: https://en.wikipedia.org/wiki/The_People_United_Will_Never_Be_Defeated!